No passwords, No popups, No cost

 30522everbrite

 A. Hi Tommy.
-We'll see if Steve's e-mail address still works and if he responds.
-There are many brand names of clear coats, and we don't really like to focus on them ( huh? why?).
-Some are available in satin/matte finishes, which limits the shine, but all coatings will make the metal somewhat more shiny for the simple reason that you presently have a rough etched finish, and whatever you coat it with will be smoother and thus will not scatter the reflection as much.
+We'll see if the e-mail addresses of those who commented on Penetrol still work and if they respond.
+There are many brand of clear coats, and we don't really like to focus on brand names ( huh? why?).
+Some are available in satin/matte finishes, which will help limit the shine, but all coatings will make the metal somewhat more shiny and darker for the simple reason that rust is always a rough, etched, powdery finish which scatters light, and whatever coating you use will be smoother, not scatter the reflection as much, making the reflected color shinier and more saturated.

 Please consider Everbrite [a finishing.com supporting advertiser], which is available in matte.
 They have a great web page detailing the issue of protecting rusted finishes ⇨

-... plus they help make this page possible :-)
+... plus they help make this page possible for you :-)

 Luck & Regards,